 We aim to deliver excellence in Texas Science education.

-through close partnerships with learners, programs that integrate instruction with experiences and a culture supportive of inclusive instructional practices:
+This will come about through close partnerships with learners, programs that integrate instruction with experiences and a culture supportive of instructional practices that benefit every student.

-7. Launch and sustain multiple new and continuing efforts aimed at catalyzing teaching excellence
+7. Launch and sustain efforts to help catalyze teaching excellence

 Resources for Instructors